 Alivisatos attended the University of Chicago and received a Bachelor's degree in Chemistry with Honors in 1981.
 He continued his graduate studies at the University of California, Berkeley.
 In 1986, he went to AT&T Bell Labs where he worked as a postdoc, and it was at this time that he first became involved in research related to Nanotechnology.
 In 1988, he joined the faculty of the University of California, Berkeley and became a principal investigator at Berkeley Lab.
 His award winning research has catapulted him to the rank of world authority on colloidal nanocrystal science.

 Chancellor, UC Berkeley

-Robert J. Birgeneau became the ninth chancellor of the University of California, Berkeley, on September 22, 2004.
-An internationally distinguished physicist, he is a leader in higher education and is well known for his commitment to and advocacy for accessible, high-quality undergraduate education in the liberal arts and sciences.
+Nicholas B. Dirks became the 10th chancellor of the University of California, Berkeley, on June 1, 2013.
+An internationally renowned historian and anthropologist, he is a leader in higher education and well-known for his commitment to and advocacy for accessible, high-quality undergraduate education in the liberal arts and sciences.

 Executive Vice President - University Affairs, UC Office of the President